tanyaweaver/python-dev-accelerator/_sources/assignments/git_workflow.txt

 .. _this comparison of several git workflows: https://www.atlassian.com/git/tutorials/comparing-workflows/

-Once you have read up on several options, come up with a git workflow you will use with your partner.
+Once you have read up on several options, come up with a git workflow you will use with your team.
 Document this workflow, and then use it.

 What I'm expecting: